 Speech and language development in the normal child.
-Cross-listed as SHS 565.
 Prerequisite: SHS 367 or equivalent.
-General Studies:
+General Studies: SB.

 SHS 470 Developmental Language Disorders.
 (3) F

 Introduction to the nature and treatment of language disorders in children.
 Prerequisite: SHS 465 or instructor approval.